james-bowman/blog/content/post/cd-pipeline-for-blogging.md

 This is the start of my new blog.
 It is something I have been meaning to do for a long time but somehow never quite got around to.
 Part of the problem for me was choosing a blogging platform and tool chain - I was overwhelmed by the number of different options available.
 I know lots of people use platforms like [Wordpress] but I always liked the idea of static generators like [Jekyll].

 I recently stumbled across [Hugo].
-Hugo is a static generator like [Jekyll] where content (usually written in a format like [markdown](https://en.wikipedia.org/wiki/Markdown)) is rendered offline as static HTML and then published to a hosting platform.
+Hugo is a static generator like [Jekyll] where content (usually written in [markdown](https://en.wikipedia.org/wiki/Markdown)) is rendered offline as static HTML and then published to a hosting platform.
 A benefit of this approach over using a platform like [Wordpress] is that the generated HTML can be hosted anywhere.
-Hugo interested me in particular because it is written in [Go], which I am familiar with, and is reported to be extremely fast (important when waiting for content updates to render).
+[Hugo] interested me in particular because it is written in [Go], which I am familiar with, and is reported to be extremely fast (important when waiting for content updates to render).
 The steps I originally followed to setup my blog were primarily inspired by [the tutorial on the Hugo site](http://gohugo.io/tutorials/automated-deployments/).

 ## GitHub and GitHub Pages

 I decided to use [GitHub Pages] to host the site since they offer a free personal site for each GitHub account and I intended to use [GitHub](http://github.com) for the source content anyway so using the same service for both made sense.

-Although I am using GitHub to store both my source content and generated HTML, I wanted to keep them separate and so set up 2 new, empty repositories on GitHub:
+Although I am using GitHub to store both my source content and generated HTML, I wanted to keep them separate and so setup 2 new, empty repositories on GitHub:

 1. `blog` - to store the source content.
 The name of this repository is not important but for the remainder of this post, I will refer to it as 'blog'.
 1. `<GitHub username>.github.io` - to host the generated static HTML.
 The name of this repository must exactly match the pattern shown (this is where Github Pages serves the site from).